 JBL Charge 3Full Review

 The Charge 3 shares the exposed passive bass radiators on either end that the Xtreme and Flip 4 have.
 This adds emphasis to the low-end, which is great considering the Charge 3 already has an impressive sound.
 But this speaker isn’t only great because of the sound quality, it also has a small stand incorporated into the design.
 It may not stick to the wall of your shower, but you can easily put it on any flat surface in your bathroom for a room-filling sound, making it one of a few of the best shower speakers.
+Of course, the JBL Charge 4 is out as well but as it’s a newer item, it’s also more expensive.
+Chances are, the JBL Charge 3 will do all you need it to and more, saving you money in the process.

 For the most versatile of shower speakers go with the Polk Audio Boom Swimmer Duo